Questfall/docs/quest-mining/completion/rpg-attributes/README.md

 ## Mastery Ranks

+See [Trait Charts](trait-charts.md) for generated growth curves for all 30 traits and an offline interactive explorer.
+Each attribute page also includes the saved charts beside its explanations and tables.

 Each trait has its own mastery rank.
 The rank is calculated from that trait's final value after character points, Aspect, attribute grants, terminal perks, and booster effects.
 A booster can therefore help a terminal perk cross a mastery threshold.
 Direct grants do not add trait value and cannot unlock mastery.

 | Mastery | Trait value required |